cs573-19s/04-MultipleViews/README.md

 Data
 ----
-- stations_by_name.json: The geolocation of each stations are provided.
+- stations_by_name.json: The geolocations of each station are provided.
 <p align="center"><kbd><img src="img/stations_by_name.png" height="100%" width="100%"></kbd></p>

 - connections_by_station_name.json: Connections between linked stations are provided.